Nikhil-Konijeti/Sentiment-Analysis-API/README.md

 EntHire.py ---> Training the data after applying the required NLP techniques without any Under or Over sampling without OOPS approach

-finalized_model.sav ---> Saving the classifier in a file without training the data for the future use.
+finalized_model.sav ---> Saving the classifier in a file, for not training the data in the future.

 OverSampling.py ---> Since the no.of -ve samples >>> no.of +ve samples, we bring up the no.of +ve samples to that of -ve and then train the data